Overview of Microsoft Defender for Azure SQL

 • Anomalous database access and query patterns - for example, an abnormally high number of failed sign-in attempts with different credentials (a brute force attempt)

-• Suspicious database activity - for example, a legitimate user accessing an SQL Server from a breached computer which communicated with a crypto-mining C&C server
+• Suspicious database activity - for example, a legitimate user accessing an SQL Server from a breached computer that communicated with a crypto-mining C&C server

-Alerts include details of the incident that triggered them, as well as recommendations on how to investigate and remediate threats.
+Alerts include details of the incident that triggered them, and recommendations on how to investigate and remediate threats.
 Learn more about the security alerts for SQL servers.

 Next steps